YehudaGold/context-component/README.md

 export default connect([CounterContext, ThemeContext], mapStateToProps, mapActionToProps)(otherComponent);
 ```
-The `connect` HOC takes the array of context class, and two optional functions:
+The `connect` HOC takes the array of context class, and takes tree optional parameters:

-* mapStateToProps - take two parameters `states[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
+* mapStateToProps - callback with two parameters `state[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
-* mapActionToProps - take two parameters `actions[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
+* mapActionToProps - callback with two parameters `actions[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
+* options - options object with the keys:
+    * pure - set the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.